This website provides information for general purposes only.Read our full disclaimer

 Speak With a Portuguese Lawyer

 However, there are scenarios beyond normal market depreciation that can create real problems for your Golden Visa status: early fund liquidation, voluntary withdrawal, and outright fund failure.
-This article covers what actually happens in each scenario and how to protect yourself before you invest.
+This article covers what happens in each scenario and what to review with your advisers before subscribing.
+If you are still comparing funds, start with our criteria-first risk-screening guide.

 Key Takeaways

-1. Fund depreciation does not cancel your Golden Visa.
-What matters is that you invested the required €500,000 at the time of subscription and maintain the investment for the required period.
+1. Normal fund depreciation should not, by itself, cancel your Golden Visa.
+What matters is that you invested the required €500,000 at the time of subscription and maintain the qualifying investment for the required period.

-2. Withdrawing your investment early will jeopardise your Golden Visa.
-If you redeem or exit before the five-year minimum, you will not meet the renewal or citizenship requirements.
+2. Withdrawing your investment early can jeopardise your Golden Visa.
+Do not redeem or exit before your lawyer confirms the investment maintenance requirement no longer applies.

-3. If a fund liquidates early, you may need to reinvest in another qualifying fund to maintain your Golden Visa status.
+3. If a fund liquidates early, you may need to reinvest in another fund-route investment to maintain your Golden Visa status.
 This is uncommon but not impossible.

 6. Consult your immigration lawyer immediately if your fund situation changes materially during the Golden Visa holding period.